ericakfranz/rrssb/readme.txt

 = Who made Ridiculously Responsive Social Sharing Buttons? =

 It's on github.
-Check it out [here](https://github.com/alan-reed/rrssb).
+Check it out [here](https://github.com/ericakfranz/rrssb).

-The original RRSSB project was converted into a Wordpress Plugin by [Alan Reed](http://www.alanreed.org).

 = How do I customize the plugin? =